JavaScript plus a dash of JQuery

 Browser: Thanks DOM.
 What's that you say?
 You've been updated?
 I'd better redraw myself.
 There, that's all done.

-… more time passes…
+…more time passes…

-You: Horray.
+You (completely unaware that any time has passed at all): Horray.
 My page now contains the text I wanted!

 In the example above, we used jQuery to set the html of the body element.
 We selected the body element, then called the html method on it.